panva/node-oidc-provider/docs/README.md

   <br>

-Re-using the same keys for both encryption and signing is discouraged so it is best to generate one with `{ "use": "sig" }` and another with { "use": "enc" }, e.g.
+Re-using the same keys for both encryption and signing is discouraged so it is best to generate one with `{ use: 'sig' }` and another with `{ use: 'enc' }`, e.g.

 ```js